Emmanuel Banda: Club career

 Emmanuel Banda started his career with Nchanga Rangers FC.

 In July 2016, Banda moved to Portuguese club S.C.
 Esmoriz.

 In July 2017, Banda moved to Belgian First Division A club K.V.
 Oostende on a three-year contract.
-He made his league debut on 30 July 2017 in a 1-0 home loss to Royal Excel Mouscron.
+He made his league debut on 30 July 2017 in a 1–0 home loss to Royal Excel Mouscron.
 He replaced Michiel Jonckheere in the 75th minute.
-He scored his first goal in the Belgian top flight on 22 December 2017 in a 3-1 away victory over Waasland-Beveren.
-His goal, assisted by Knowledge Musona, came in the 52nd minute and gave his side a 2-1 lead.
+He scored his first goal in the Belgian top flight on 22 December 2017 in a 3–1 away victory over Waasland-Beveren.
+His goal, assisted by Knowledge Musona, came in the 52nd minute and gave his side a 2–1 lead.
 He joined Béziers on loan in January 2019.

 In February 2020, Emmanuel Banda signed a three-year contract with the reigning Swedish champions Djurgårdens IF.

+International career

+With those under 20 years of age, he participated in the U-20 Africa Cup of Nations in 2017.
+In this competition, he scored a goal against Mali.
+Zambia wins the competition by defeating Senegal in the final.

+He then contested the 2017 FIFA U-20 World Cup held in South Korea a few months later.
+In the junior world, he scored two goals, against Iran, and Germany.
+Zambia is in the quarterfinals against Italy.

+He received his first team selection from Zambia on 5 September 2017, against Algeria, in the 2018 FIFA World Cup playoffs 0-1.
+In December 2023, he was selected from the list of 27 Zambian players selected by Avram Grant to compete in the 2023 Africa Cup of Nations.